-The North American Free Trade Agreement (NAFTA) created special economic and trade relationships for the United States, Canada, and Mexico.
-The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the U.S. to engage in business activities at a professional level.
+The North American Free Trade Agreement (NAFTA) created special economic and trade relationships among the United States, Canada, and Mexico.
+The TN is a temporary, non-immigrant classification that permits qualified citizens of Canada and Mexico to seek temporary entry into the U.S. to engage in business activities at a professional level.
 The types of professionals eligible to seek admission as TN nonimmigrants are accountants, engineers, lawyers, pharmacists, scientists, and teachers.

 You may be eligible for TN nonimmigrant status if: